Unpredictable energy markets – or just the turn of the architect

 So, what to do right now?

-The market is not going to beat a path to every seller of energy anymore – and it will also not sustain quite a number of crazy projects anymore.
-The high price market was like the Oracle that has unbalanced the equation and stirred quite some new developments.
+The market is not going to beat a path to every seller of energy anymore – and it will also not sustain quite so many crazy projects anymore.
+The high-price market was like the Oracle that has unbalanced the equation and stirred quite some new developments.
 It brought the seeds of a new energy world that could not have happened otherwise.
 Now the architect takes over again and balances the equation.

 Not everyone will survive but that’s also a good thing as it cleanses the market from those unable to evolve.